Improving Speaker Assignment in Speaker-Attributed ASR for Real Meeting Applications: Proposed methods

 \subsection{Overall system}

 Our proposed system consists of VAD, SD, and SA-ASR modules.
 Figure~\ref{fig:system} illustrates the overall pipeline, which starts with VAD to divide the entire meeting into speech and non-speech segments.
-The VAD system takes as input the single-channel signal obtained by delay-and-sum beamforming applied to the AMI 8-channel Multiple Distant Microphone (MDM) signal.
-Since SA-ASR requires speaker embedding templates as inputs, as mentioned in Section~\ref{subsec:saasr}, we need an SD model to determine the number of speakers in the entire meeting and identify the speech segments for each speaker.
+The VAD system takes as input the single-channel signal obtained by delay-and-sum (DAS) beamforming\cite{don1993array, speechbrain} applied to the AMI 8-channel Multiple Distant Microphone (MDM) signal.
+Since SA-ASR requires speaker profiles as inputs, as mentioned in Section~\ref{subsec:saasr}, we need an SD model to determine the number of speakers in the entire meeting and identify the speech segments for each speaker.
 We use the results of VAD to perform SD on speech segments.
-Subsequently, based on the diarization results, we use the non-overlapped portions of speech from each speaker to compute an average speaker embedding for that speaker.
-Finally, the segments obtained through VAD and the speaker embedding templates obtained through SD serve as input to SA-ASR, allowing us to retrieve the speech content of all different speakers in a first-in-first-out order.
+Subsequently, based on the SD results, we use the non-overlapped portions of speech from each speaker to compute an average speaker embedding for that speaker.
+Finally, the segments obtained by VAD and the speaker profiles obtained through SD serve as input to SA-ASR, allowing us to retrieve the speech content of all different speakers in a first-in-first-out order.
 The SA-ASR system is single-channel and operates on the first channel of the AMI MDM signal.